Downtown Sacramento: Major features

 Included within downtown is the California State Capitol building, the house of the California state government.
-The major retail and entertainment area is known as the Downtown Commons (DOCO), which includes Macy's, the Sawyer Hotel, the Golden 1 Center (home of the Sacramento Kings NBA team), and a wide variety of dining establishments.
+The major retail and entertainment area is known as the Downtown Commons (DOCO), which includes Macy's, the Sawyer Hotel, Golden 1 Center (home of the Sacramento Kings of the National Basketball Association), and a wide variety of dining establishments and retail shops.
 The recently renovated and expanded Sacramento City Hall is also located downtown.
 The Sacramento Convention Center Complex is a major events venue downtown.
 The recently renovated Cathedral of the Blessed Sacrament located at 11th and K Streets.
 It is the largest historical cathedral west of the Sacramento River.
 Homeless Haven in the River District has a large homeless population.

 Pedestrian malls

-K Street, the city's former main shopping, dining, and entertainment street, was closed to all automobile traffic between 1969 and November 12, 2011, between 13th Street and Westfield Downtown Plaza.
-In November, 2012, the K Street Mall was rebranded as "The Kay", and now functions as a shopping area.
+K Street, the city's former main shopping, dining, and entertainment street, was closed to all automobile traffic in 1969 as it was converted into a pedestrian mall.
+42 years later on November 12, 2011, K Street was reopened to automobile traffic, but only for four blocks between 8th and 12th Streets.
+It remains off limits to vehicles between 7th and 8th Streets, 12th to 13th Streets, and the alignment that runs through the present-day Downtown Commons.
+In November 2012, the K Street Mall was rebranded as "The Kay", and now functions as a shopping area.

 Two half-block long pedestrian malls still exist in downtown, on 11th Street between J-K Alley and The Kay, and from The Kay to K-L Alley.

 Transportation

 The Sacramento Regional Transit provides light rail and bus service through downtown.
 Interstate 5 separates Old Sacramento State Historic Park from the western edge of downtown.
-The State Route 160 (15th and 16th Streets) borders the eastern edge of downtown on a pair of one-way surface streets.
-The historic Sacramento Valley Amtrak Station is located downtown just north of Westfield Downtown Plaza, and is serviced by Amtrak Capitol Corridor and three other routes, in addition to being the western terminus of the Gold light rail line.
+15th and 16th Streets borders the eastern edge of downtown on a pair of one-way surface streets, both of which were formerly part of California State Route 160.
+The historic Sacramento Valley Amtrak Station is located just north of Downtown Commons, and is serviced by Amtrak Capitol Corridor and three other routes, in addition to being the western terminus of the Gold Line of RT's light rail.
 The return of streetcars to downtown is currently being evaluated in a joint effort by both Sacramento and West Sacramento.
-Interstate 80, Interstate 80 Business (Capital City Freeway), California State Route 99 and U.S. Route 50 all intersect in the area.
+Interstate 80 Business (Capital City Freeway), California State Route 99 and U.S. Route 50 all converge into the downtown area, while Interstate 80 bypasses downtown to the north.

-Hotels

-There are many major hotels located in the downtown area of Sacramento.
-A Hyatt Regency and a Sheraton Grand are located near the State Capitol and the Embassy Suites is located west in the downtown area, closer to the Sacramento River and the Crocker Art Museum.
-A mid-rise Holiday Inn is located off of Interstate 5, near Old Sacramento.
-A 230-room, 15-story Residence Inn by Marriott is located at 15th and L Streets, which is on the northeast corner of Capitol Park.
-The Citizen Hotel is a 200-room Sacramento boutique hotel, located in the old Cal West historic building at 10th and J Streets.
-In 2022, California State Parks commissioned a proposal for the development and construction of a new hotel in the grassy area near I Street and Front Street in Old Sacramento State Historic Park, and began the process of seeking public input to ensure the hotel is historically appropriate.